mastercoin-MSC/install-msc/docs/_build/html/_sources/pages/tools.txt

 Tools
 =====

-List of tools included with the isntallation and how to use them
+List of tools included with the installation and how to use them

 msc_sxsend.py
 -------------